Miltiadis-Kon/Cybersecurity-tools/README.md

     ### Explanation
     A method to sniff packets and forward user to a custom server when a specific DNS request is send.
-    DNS spoof works ONLY if you are the man in the middle. ex.
-If users browses www.facebook.com, then redirect him to your apache server.
+    DNS spoof works ONLY if you are the man in the middle..
+    (ex.
+If users browses www.facebook.com, then redirect him to your apache server.)

     ### Complete use case
     1) Stalk user's behviour (find his/her favourite websites).